Branch manager Aachen

 Interface and surface analytics in industrial manufacturing processes for quality control

-The network develops innovative cost-attractive boundary and surface analyses as in-line or on-line variants for integration into industrial manufacturing and processing processes.
-This leads to an increase in the degree of automation, a reduction in reject rates and a reduction in maintenance and repair work.
-The end result is a sustained improvement in the quality of the products produced through optimized production processes, while at the same time conserving resources.
+The network develops innovative, low-cost border and surface analytics as in-line or on-line variants for integration within industrial production and manufacturing processes.
+This leads to an increase in the degree of automation, a decrease in reject rates and a reduction in maintenance and repair work.
+As a final result, the quality of the products produced is sustainably improved through optimized manufacturing processes, while at the same time conserving resources.

 Contact: Boris Buckow